 In Michigan, personal injury protection insurance benefits, commonly referred to as PIP benefits, are usually available when injuries or death occurs as a result of a motor vehicle accident.
 These benefits exist to cover expenses, such as wage loss, medical expenses and funeral expenses.
-If you have questions about Michigan no-fault insurance benefits and PIP coverage, contact our firm.
+If you have questions about Michigan's new no-fault laws and the available insurance benefits and PIP coverage, contact our firm.

 At Barberi Law, our attorneys have extensive experience guiding clients through even the most challenging cases.
 Clients look to us for our experience, our attention to detail and our ability to answer a variety of questions, including:

 - Is there a statute of limitations for PIP benefits?